Picture Canyon Natural & Cultural Preserve

 |Don Weaver||0.7 miles||Provides views of the inner canyon and lush riparian area, and includes Pit House ruins and Petroglyph Overlook.
 Some elevation change required climbing out of the canyon.|

 |Tom Moody Loop||2.8 miles||An outer loop around the entire Preserve, including the main "Water Bird" petroglyph site.
 Relatively flat trail.|

 |1.5 miles||A segment of the 800+ mile trail that connects Mexico and Utah.
 Trail is easy to distinguish and there is little change in elevation in this portion.|

 Wednesday Weed Pulls!
-Join volunteers from the Picture Canyon Working Group to remove invasive weeds at Picture Canyon every other Wednesday from May through August.
-Bring your own work gloves and shovels if you have them, additional tools will be available for those who need them.
-Meet at the main parking area at 3920 El Paso Flagstaff Road at 7 am.
-Please be sure to bring water and sun protection, and to wear sturdy shoes.
-We will follow CDC and City Covid-19 guidelines.
-The next Wednesday Weed Pulls are June 16 and June 30, 2021.
+Join volunteers to learn about and remove invasive weeds at Picture Canyon every other Wednesday from 7-10am; the last one of the season is Sept 29th.
+Bring your own work gloves and shovels if you have them, but we have extras!
+Be sure to bring water and sun protection, and to wear sturdy shoes.
+We follow CDC and City Covid-19 guidelines.

 Hunting, fishing, woodcutting, or motorized vehicles are not allowed within the Preserve.
 Do not climb on the Canyon walls or swim in the Rio de Flag.
 "Pack it in, Pack it out."
 Please, please, please protect the petroglyphs--do not scratch on the boulders or climb on them...Native American ancestors created them and they are sacred.
 Thank you!